18 July, 2019 By: Byron Mathioudakis

 Most experts agree that the next decade will be when electric vehicles (EVs) hit critical mass on the global market.

 Most car makers are already ramping up their electrification development to help meet increasingly tougher antipollution regulations.
 Cities such as Paris are even calling for bans on internal combustion engine (ICE) vehicles - the kind that use petrol and diesel - by 2030.
-As an upshot, EVs are becoming much more affordable.
+As an upshot, electric cars are becoming much more affordable.

 Multinational oil companies are finally set to fit fast charger outlets to petrol stations as they already do in many other countries, and EV infrastructure specialist Chargefox says in the future it will have 21 ultra-fast charging stations throughout Australia to enable long distance driving.